OpenCilk/www.opencilk.org/src/doc/users-guide/build-opencilk-from-source.md

 $ git clone -b opencilk/v1.1 https://github.com/OpenCilk/infrastructure
 ```

-Run the following script to get the OpenCilk source code:
+Run the `get` script to get the OpenCilk source code:

 ```shell-session
 $ infrastructure/tools/get $(pwd)/opencilk
 ```

-Then run the following script to build OpenCilk:
+Run the `build` script to build OpenCilk:

 ```shell-session
 $ infrastructure/tools/build $(pwd)/opencilk $(pwd)/build
 ```

 You should now be ready to use OpenCilk.
-Skip to [Usage](INSTALLING.md#Usage) now, or read
+Skip to [Usage](#Usage) now, or read
 on for more explicit directions on building OpenCilk from source.

 ## Obtaining the OpenCilk source code